atomone-hub/genesis/README.md

 aligned with hub security, we make AtomOne governance a more intelligent voting set than all other alternatives for now.
-As the project grows, by virtue of its growth the distribution will naturally evolve (or by default, devolve), so this may precipitate the need for further child hubs generated from AtomOne, with or without substantial changes to its fork of the constitution--even with the same constitution, its distribution and how it was modified from the parent distribution affords its character or flavor which can strengthen or weaken over time depending on its tokenomics.
+As the project grows, by virtue of its growth the distribution will naturally evolve (or by default, devolve), so this may precipitate the need for more hubs descendant from AtomOne, with or without substantial changes to its fork of the constitution--even with the same constitution, its distribution and how it was modified from the parent distribution affords its character or flavor which can strengthen or weaken over time depending on its tokenomics.

-In addition to the staking token distribution (and any choice of modifications if any to them) we should also consider the vote of individuals (in its purest form, one per person) in the form of self-organized self-aligned groups drawn together by some common interest (too often by greed and sometimes by principle), because no project will succeed without its community, and by nature the community has its own spirit and power distribution independent of the chain by nature.

-This dimension manifests in all social interactions with or without explicit form, and must be a core concern that is somehow supported by the hub for otherwise external influencers will easily sabotage the project through social engineering methods.
-For more on this, see the related document on the Decentralists, an experiment that will be subsidized by AtomOne to create tooling that allows anyone to discuss and guage the interest of ideas before they are put up for proposal measured by both liquid-democracy inspired democratic weighting (for any group selection) as well as stake-based weighting.

 By our own governance function and the tooling that we fund and create, we will bring more intelligence and security to all connected blockchains especially